Hello, and welcome to this Android development tutorial. This is part one on how to make a file manager application.

 We open Android Studio then we click on start a new Android studio project.
-We select empty activity and click on next.
+If we select an empty activity, click on the next one.

-As the name we will change it to File Manager.
-We will make sure that Java is set as language and the minimum API level is at least 14.
-We will click on finish and we will wait for the project to be loaded.
+As per the name, we will change it to File Manager.
+We will make sure that Java is set as a language and the minimum API level is at least 14.
+We will click on the finish and we will wait for the project to be loaded.

-The first thing we will do is open the res folder under the layout folder, we will find the activity_main.xml file.
-We will right click on it and we will click on delete.
+The first thing we will do is open the res folder under the layout folder and we will find the activity_main.xml file.
+We will click on it correctly and click on delete.

 We will uncheck this if you have them checked and then we will click on okay.